Women's cinema: India

 Some of her other well-known works include her elemental trilogy: Earth (1996), Fire (1998), Water (2005), where dominant masculine values and practices of oppression and exploitation of women are challenged in this compelling three part series.
 Mehta's film Earth (1998) was inspired from Bapsi Sidhwa's "Cracking India", which was a story revolving the India-Pakistan Partition of 1947 and had a successful outcome.
 Mehta began working on her last film, Water (2005), in her trilogy.
 The movie was set in the 1930s when India was fighting for independence against the British colonial rule.
 The film portrays a group of widows who struggle with poverty in the city of Varanasi.
 It also looks at the dynamic between one of the widows, who aims to be free from the social restrictions forced upon widows and a man who is from a lower social class and is a follower of Mahatma Gandhi.
 Feminist social issues are highlighted, such as the mistreatment of widows, religious misogyny, and child brides in rural parts of India.
 Mehta was forced to stop the film production because of the political party of Hindu extremists in relation to Bharatiya Janatha Party (BJP), responded by stating that the film tarnishes India's image and was associated in organizing attempt by the Christian church to revolt against Hinduism.
 She received an Oscar Nomination for Water in 2007.
 Other notable films of hers are Bollywood/Hollywood (2002), and the adaptation of Midnight's Children (2012).

 Mira Nair, an accomplished Indian filmmaker, has written, produced and directed a plethora of documentaries.
-Her unique ability to provoke both western and non-western viewers in a variety of ways has led her to be seen as a non-traditional filmmaker who is not afraid of creating controversy through her work.
-So Far From India (1983) depicted the story of a young, working Indian immigrant in New York City and his harrowing experience of acculturation.
+She is seen as a non-traditional filmmaker with an ability to provoke both Western and non-Western audiences.
+Her film So Far From India (1983) depicted the story of a young, working Indian immigrant in New York City and his harrowing experience of acculturation.
 While dealing with his own new struggles in America, he also has to worry about his pregnant wife back home.
 India Cabaret (1986), is a documentary-style film that lent a voice to strippers or cabaret dancers in Mumbai.
-Beyond these impressive works, she also has a list of feature films under her belt; her debut feature film, Salaam Bombay!
+She also has a list of feature films under her belt.
+Her debut feature film, Salaam Bombay!
 (1988), which detailed the urban devastation created by prostitution and poverty, was nominated for an Academy Award for Best Foreign Language Film in 1988, won the Prix du Publique for most popular entry at the Cannes Film Festival, the Camera D'Or for best first feature, as well as 25 other international awards.